ssangervasi/unbound/playtest.md

 change the color of the text for the key that is forgotten

 ## Bugs
-Music skipping
+🤞 Music skipping
  - after changing options
  - on level reset?
-Cursor not hiding
+✅Cursor not hiding
 🤞 Apple app window title is "index.html"
 ✅ Inconsistent mouse on pause menu
 ✅ I don't think indicators should  be hidden behind darkness ✅ Binder Z- index on first dark binder
-Sounds on the "go faster" when nothing is typed
+✅Sounds on the "go faster" when nothing is typed
   -  And that narration replays